 Well, technology can make our lives a lot easier in many ways and making a digital list of everything that’s inside your fridge and pantry is one of them.
 There are plenty of general-purpose list apps out there.
 Some of them are excellent at putting stuff in a list and if you are using one already, that’s great!

 But we do not recommend any of them if you are serious about doing groceries and pantry inventory.
 What you need is a tool that is tailored to this type of lists.
 It will assist in every step – from creation with food-specific properties to single swipe updates, impossible with a generic app.

 Once you have the inventory, it’s Easy

 We take it that you don’t have the memory of Raymond from “Rain Man” and we have put together a “kick-off” pictorial wizard of essential items to help with filling up your “Home Inventory” list on first use.
 Or if you are an “accountant” type of person – go through your fridge and pantry with an iPhone in hand and enter all the items.

 We won’t pretend that you’ll have the time of your life, but we do believe the long-term results are worth the effort.
-It is always a good time to execute on your plan (we hope you have one) for more organised and sustainable lifestyle.
+It is always a good time to execute your plan (we hope you have one) for a more organized and sustainable lifestyle.
 With a bit of preparation, you can tick off “Shop smarter” and “throw away less food” now.